 —Zealia Bishop to H. P. Lovecraft, 26 May 1934, The Spirit of Revision 177

 One thing we can be relatively sure of is that Lovecraft did not have her copy of The Wind in the Rose-Bush in later years, because he did not have a copy when Samuel Loveman gifted one to him in 1935.
-Lovecraft tended to be punctual in such things, and his last published recollection of his one-time correspondent shows it is no longer in his possession:
+Lovecraft tended to be punctual in such things, and his last published recollection of his former correspondent shows it is no longer in his possession:

 It’s an achievement nowadays even to read “The Wind in the Rosebush”, for scarcely any library has a copy.
 I never saw it till a year & a half ago, when a nice old lady in Boston lent a copy to Munn & me.

 —H. P. Lovecraft to August Derleth, 14 Apr 1932, Essential Solitude 2.472

 H. Warner Munn was a fellow weird taler from Athol, Massachusetts who had famously written “The Werewolf of Ponkert” (WT Jul 1925) following a suggestion from Lovecraft; the Rhode Islander also noted Munn’s extensive weird library.
 Curiously, when Loveman gifted Lovecraft with a copy of the rare book, he noted: